VenukaRao20/PiizaHut-Sales-SQL/README.md

 # Business problems to be addressed from beginner to advanced level
 Q1.
-Retrieve the total number of orders placed\n
+Retrieve the total number of orders placed </br>
 Q2.
 Calculate the total revenue from pizza sales
 Q3.
 Identify the highest pizza price
 Q4.
 Identify the most common pizza size ordered